openoakland/woeip/.github/contributing.md

 ## Code development
 Following the installation steps (including installing docker) takes around 20-35 minutes.

-Make sure you have git installed: Add Install git (May add instructions for git installation: https://docs.gitlab.com/ee/gitlab-basics/start-using-git.html) if not already installed.
+Make sure you have git installed (Instructions for git installation: https://docs.gitlab.com/ee/gitlab-basics/start-using-git.html if not already installed).

 Run the following code commands in the terminal on your computer.
 Start by cloning this repository: